Laila-AitMoussa/Social_Media_App/README.md

 # Social Media App

-Social App is a [Flutter](https://flutter.dev/) application for social networking.
+Social Media App is a [Flutter](https://flutter.dev/) application for social networking.
 It allows users to create posts, like posts, comment on posts, follow/unfollow other users, delete their own posts, and more.

 ## Features